-The brief entailed the creation of compact medical suites within a leafy suburbs, combining density with a well designed open architecture.
-The intention is that these units might be adapted to alternative uses in future, such as residential, if need be.
+The brief entailed the creation of compact medical suites within a leafy suburb, combining density with a well-designed open architecture.
+The intention is that these units might be adapted to alternative uses in the future, such as residential, if need be.

-Inside the units each live out into small private courtyards.
-The lower level acts as the waiting room for patients, as well as doctors consulting rooms, while the upper floor consists of additional consulting rooms or office space.
-The underlying goal of the project was to create a design that adheres to the principles of public and private space in an appealing manner, while keeping the budget at a minimum.
-Shared walls, steel roof sheeting and tyrolean wall finishes have therefore been used to try to keep long-term maintenance costs low.
+The units each live out into small private courtyards.
+The lower level acts as the waiting room for patients, as well as doctors’ consulting rooms, while the upper floor consists of additional consulting rooms or office space.
+The underlying goal of the project was to create a design that adheres to the principles of public and private space in an appealing manner while keeping the budget at a minimum.
+Shared walls, steel roof sheeting, and tyrolean wall finishes have therefore been used to try to keep long-term maintenance costs low.

-This project is offers an alternative view on providing commercial uses within a neighbourhood, mediating between existing scales of architecture and creating public spaces within traditionally more private realms.
+This project offers an alternative view on providing commercial uses within a neighbourhood setting, mediating between existing scales of architecture and creating public spaces within traditionally more private realms.

 LIA (Limpopo Institute for Architecture) Regional Award for Architecture 2011